 Recent evidence shows PrEP can be highly effective in preventing HIV infection as long as the drugs are taken regularly when people are at risk.

 Evidence of effectiveness is strongest for men who have sex without a condom with multiple male partners.

-For further information on PrEP, including its effectiveness and availability and potential side-effects, please see our FAQs.
+For further information on PrEP, including its effectiveness and availability and potential side-effects, please see our PrEP page and HIV FAQs.

 A dental dam is a small sheet of latex that works as a barrier between the mouth and the vagina or anus to reduce the risk of STIs during oral sex.